 Eric is excited to spend a few weeks helping the campers learn new skills, help them make new friends and find the same joy in riding their bikes that he has found over the years.

-Marcus is a Freshman at Santa Barbara City College this year.
+Marcus is a Sophomore at Santa Barbara City College this year.
 Marcus is Wilderness First Aid and CPR/First Aid trained.
-This will be his ninth year as a camp counselor.
+This will be his tenth year as a camp counselor.
 Marcus is very kind and gets along well with all the campers and really excels with the younger campers.
-He starred in a Specialized Bicycle commercial four years ago, that was shown worldwide during the Tour de France bicycle race in 2014.
+He starred in a Specialized Bicycle commercial four years ago, which was shown worldwide during the Tour de France bicycle race in 2014.
 Check it out!!

-Michael is a Junior at Sir Francis Drake High School and races Varsity on the Drake Mountain Biking Team.
-He has been helping out for three years, a past camper and has been universally liked by the campers.
+Michael is a Senior at Sir Francis Drake High School and races Varsity on the Drake Mountain Biking Team.
+He has been helping out for four years, a past camper and has been universally liked by the campers.
 I am lucky to have him.